Ramzgate/node_setup/ubuntu_os.md

 # Installing Ubuntu OS

-To install Ubuntu via a flash drive, you'll need to create a bootable USB drive with the Ubuntu ISO file.
-Here's a step-by-step guide on how to do it:

-Download the Ubuntu ISO File:
+1. Download the Ubuntu ISO File:

-1. Go to the official [Ubuntu website](https://ubuntu.com/download) and download the latest version of Ubuntu.
+    - Download the latest version of Ubuntu to your laptop from the official [Ubuntu website](https://ubuntu.com/download).
     - Make sure to select the appropriate version (e.g., 64-bit or 32-bit) based on your system's architecture.
 2. Create a Bootable USB Drive:
     - Insert your USB flash drive into an available USB port on your computer.
-Note that all data on the USB drive will be erased during this process, so back up any important files.
+        - Note that all data on the USB drive will be erased during this process, so back up any important files.
-    - Download and install a USB drive bootable creation tool like Rufus (https://rufus.ie/) or Etcher (https://www.balena.io/etcher/).
+    - Download and install a USB drive bootable creation tool like [__Etcher__](https://www.balena.io/etcher/) or [Rufus](https://rufus.ie/).
     - Open the bootable creation tool, select the Ubuntu ISO file you downloaded in Step 1, and choose the USB drive you want to use for the installation.
     - Click the "Start" or "Create" button to begin creating the bootable USB drive.